Ankurr-08/E-Commerce-Furniture-Analysis/README.md

 ---

 ## 🧾 Conclusion
-This project demonstrates a complete **e-commerce analytics workflow**—from raw data inspection and cleaning to SQL-based analysis and insight-driven dashboarding.
+This project demonstrates a complete **e-commerce analytics workflow**—from raw data inspection and cleaning to SQL-based analysis.
 It highlights how **pricing strategy, shipping policies, and product performance** influence sales and revenue, enabling informed business decision-making.

 ---